 Multiple ways to Iterate Dictionary in C# Examples

-Dictionary is a data structure in C#, that stores key and value pairs.
-This tutorial explains multiple ways to iterate a dictionary object in C# Example
+In C#, a dictionary is a data structure that stores key-value pairs.
+This tutorial provides multiple examples of iterating through a dictionary object in C#.

 C# Iterate dictionary examples